 If you’re showing historical data – for instance, how you’ve performed now compared to last month – it’s best to use timelines or graphs.
 For other data, pie charts or tables may be more suitable.
 Make sure you use the right data visualization to display your data accurately and in an easy-to-understand manner.

-Just exporting your data into a spreadsheet isn’t a data analytics report.
+Do you work on analytics and reporting?
+Just exporting your data into a spreadsheet doesn’t qualify as either of them.
 The fact that you’re dealing with data may sound too technical, but actually, your report should tell a story about your performance.
 What happened on a specific day?
 Did your organic traffic increase or suddenly drop?
 Why?
 And more.
 There are a lot of questions to answer and you can put all the responses together in a coherent, understandable narrative.

 Before you start writing or building your dashboard, choose how you’re going to organize your data.
 Are you going to talk about the most relevant and general ones first?
 It may be the best way to start the report – the best practices typically involve starting with more general information and then diving into details if necessary.